 Drama and theatre enables creative exploration.
 For the theatrically inclined Senior School student, our drama department offers a forum through which to refine both interpersonal skills and process theory.
 Through an array of transformative exercises, students learn to be articulate both in thought and speech.
 Acting necessitates peer co-operation and requires personal responsibility.
 In collectively practising theatrical theory, ‘improv’ exercises, and elements of classical theatre, students develop as individuals.

-We do acting.
-Through our extra-curricular theatre program, Senior School students undertake an annual major production, typically an established piece of theatre that would have had a historical or cultural impact in its time.
+Through our extra-curricular Senior Theatre Programme, students undertake an annual major production, typically an established piece of theatre that would have had a historical or cultural impact in its time.
 Each summer, our drama department scours over a dozen plays before selecting an ideal production piece.
 In the past, students have performed Thornton Wilder’s The Matchmaker, William Shakespeare’s A Midsummer’s Night Dream, Kevin Kerr’s Canadian classic Unity (1918), and a number of musicals.
 Auditions are open; we encourage all of our students to participate.

 With a strong foundation in concert band, Senior School students perform technically challenging pieces of music.
 Students in Grades 10 through 12 perform together, affording younger musicians with the opportunity to learn from their older peers.
 Our ensembles not only collaborate within the classroom, but they must also learn to work together on the road.
 All of our bands travel and compete, with our Senior Concert and elective Jazz Bands having consistently received awards for their performances.
 At the Kiwanis International Festival, our Concert Band ensembles have not only earned ‘gold standing’ in the past, but have been deemed the most promising in the Lower Mainland.

 We are competitive in both the Canadian and American music festival circuit, having received acclamations from both.
-In the past, our ensembles have received gold ratings at MusicFest Canada, a national competition.
+In the past, our ensembles have received gold ratings at MusicFest Canada, a national competition, and at International competitions in Italy and Croatia.
 For the past two years, we have earned ‘superior’ ranking at Seattle’s Music in the Park Festival, a competition we attend each May.
 Our Jazz Band has performed at the Clark College Music Festival in Vancouver, Washington, as well as at Clackamas College in Oregon City.
 Our success derives from a simple truth: our students truly enjoy the music they produce.

 Performances are not merely confined to the road – our bands perform regularly at school assemblies, as well as at our Winter and Spring Concerts.